Skip to content

 The first rule waits for a reload event sent by your devices.
 The pattern used here is easy because we only need to send the Host and Message from the LogZilla forwarder in order to get the rule to trigger.

 The next rule, pairWithWindow, tells the event correlator to wait for 5 minutes (300 seconds), to receive a RELOAD event followed by a RESTART event.
-If it does not arrive within 5 minutes, send an email.
+If it does not arrive within 5 minutes, write a information to stdout.

 The last rule tells the EC to check for a RESTART event in case no prior RELOAD event has been seen.